nianticlabs/relpose-gnn/README.md

 ### III.
 Graph generation

-Before starting training the model, train and test graphs should be generated to speed up the dataloaders, and not have to run NN search during training.
+Before starting to train the model, train and test graphs should be generated to speed up the dataloaders, and not have to run NN search during training.

-#### Pre-processed
+#### III.A.
+Pre-processed

 1. Download